 The biggest problem you will face is deceptive gentlemen (and ladies) who will try to distract you in some way to make off with your wallet.
 So, if you find someone trying to get your attention, be cautious.
 And don't flash any valuables or highly branded clothing items - it's essentially screaming "I have a stack of cash come and rob me".

-Don't carry a lot of money on you, and if you do get robbed - simply give the thief what they want and chalk it up to a travel experience. over 8 years ago
+Don't carry a lot of money on you, and if you do get robbed - simply give the thief what they want and chalk it up to a travel experience. almost 9 years ago